elabbarw/transcriber-api/README.md

     4. Go into the folder and run `cog build -t transcriber-api`
     5. Use Docker/Podman to run the container or write a compose to deploy it
 3. For Azure OpenAI Whisper API you can deploy as above without worrying about hardware.
+    1. create a .env file and add your credentials with the appropriate keys and use them in predict.py

 # The API expects the following optional inputs in JSON: